tinspham209/react-burger-app/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).\nStudying about React
-Studying about React